chrishayuk/mcp-ping/README.md

 ### Command-line Arguments
 - `--server`: Specifies the server configuration to use.
 Required.

 - `--config-file`: (Optional) Path to the JSON configuration file.
 Defaults to `server_config.json`.

 - `--provider`: (Optional) Specifies the provider to use (`openai` or `ollama`).
 Defaults to `openai`.

 - `--model`: (Optional) Specifies the model to use.
 Defaults depend on the provider:
   - `gpt-4o-mini` for OpenAI.
   - `llama3.2` for Ollama.
+  - `claude-3.5-sonnet` ,`claude-3.5-haiku`, `nova-lite`,`nova-pro` for Amazone Bedrock

+- `--aws-region`: Specifies the AWS Region configuration to use.
+Default to us-east-1.

 ### Examples
 Run the client with the default OpenAI provider and model: